 Before PCs became popular in the 1980s, most CAD workstations were RISC-based systems such as DEC Alpha, MIPS, PowerPC, and SPARC.
 Afterwards, CAD workstations used operating systems such as Microsoft Windows, GNU/Linux distributions, Apple Mac OS X, and Oracle Solaris.

-- High performance processors from 4 to 18 cores, with base clock speeds up to 3.5 MHz, 2.5 MB core of last level cache, and DDR4 registered DIMM support for up to 32 GB of RAM.
+- High-performance processors from 4 to 18 cores, with base clock, speed up to 3.5 MHz, 2.5 MB core of last level cache, and DDR4 registered DIMM support for up to 32 GB of RAM.

-- SSDs (Solid State Drives) instead of hard drives, or combination of SSDs and hard drives.
+- SSDs (Solid State Drives) instead of hard drives, or a combination of SSDs and hard drives.

-What Are the Advantages and Disadvantages in Using Mobile CAD workstations?
+What Are the Advantages and Disadvantages of Using Mobile CAD workstations?

 A mobile CAD workstation cannot match the performance of a top-end high-performance desktop CAD workstation.
 However, interest is growing in mobile CAD workstations, while interest is declining for desk-side PCs, workstations, and consumer-class notebooks.
 This could mean that mobile CAD workstations provide benefits that are unmatched by traditional CAD workstations.
 It may be worthwhile to list some of these benefits.

-- A mobile workstation provides complementary performance to a desktop CAD workstation while providing mobility.
+- A mobile workstation provides complimentary performance to a desktop CAD workstation while providing mobility.